gtema/openstack/doc/src/osc.md

 ## `osc image image list`

-Lists public virtual machine (VM) images.
+Lists public virtual machine (VM) images. *(Since Image API v2.0)*

-*Pagination*
+**Pagination**

 Returns a subset of the larger collection of images and a link that you can use to get the next set of images.
-You should always check for the presence of a next link and use it as the URI in a subsequent HTTP GET request.
-You should follow this pattern until a next link is no longer provided.
+You should always check for the presence of a `next` link and use it as the URI in a subsequent HTTP GET request.
+You should follow this pattern until a `next` link is no longer provided.

-The next link preserves any query parameters that you send in your initial request.
-You can use the first link to jump back to the first page of the collection.
-If you prefer to paginate through images manually, use the limit and marker parameters.
+The `next` link preserves any query parameters that you send in your initial request.
+You can use the `first` link to jump back to the first page of the collection.
+If you prefer to paginate through images manually, use the `limit` and `marker` parameters.

-*Query Filters*
+**Query Filters**

 The list operation accepts query parameters to filter the response.

-A client can provide direct comparison filters by using most image attributes, such as name=Ubuntu, visibility=public, and so on.
+A client can provide direct comparison filters by using most image attributes, such as `name=Ubuntu`, `visibility=public`, and so on.

-To filter using image tags, use the filter tag (note the singular).
+To filter using image tags, use the filter `tag` (note the singular).
 To filter on multiple tags, include each tag separately in the query.
-For example, to find images with the tag ready, include tag=ready in your query string.
-To find images tagged with ready and approved, include tag=ready&tag=approved in your query string.
-(Note that only images containing both tags will be included in the response.)
+For example, to find images with the tag **ready**, include `tag=ready` in your query string.
+To find images tagged with **ready** and **approved**, include `tag=ready&tag=approved` in your query string.
+(Note that only images containing *both* tags will be included in the response.)

-A client cannot use any link in the json-schema, such as self, file, or schema, to filter the response.
+A client cannot use any `link` in the json-schema, such as self, file, or schema, to filter the response.

-You can list VM images that have a status of active, queued, or saving.
+You can list VM images that have a status of `active`, `queued`, or `saving`.

-*The `in` Operator*
+**The** `in` **Operator**

-As a convenience, you may specify several values for any of the following fields by using the in operator: [container_format, disk_format, id, name, status]
+As a convenience, you may specify several values for any of the following fields by using the `in` operator:

 For most of these, usage is straight forward.
-For example, to list images in queued or saving status, use: `--status "in:saving,queued"`
+For example, to list images in queued or saving status, use:

+`GET /v2/images?status=in:saving,queued`

-To find images in a particular list of image IDs, use: `--id "in:3afb79c1-131a-4c38-a87c-bc4b801d14e6,2e011209-660f-44b5-baf2-2eb4babae53d"
+To find images in a particular list of image IDs, use:

+`GET /v2/images?id=in:3afb79c1-131a-4c38-a87c-bc4b801d14e6,2e011209-660f- 44b5-baf2-2eb4babae53d`

-Using the in operator with the name property of images can be a bit trickier, depending upon how creatively you have named your images.
-The general rule is that if an image name contains a comma (,), you must enclose the entire name in quotation marks (").
+Using the `in` operator with the `name` property of images can be a bit trickier, depending upon how creatively you have named your images.
+The general rule is that if an image name contains a comma (`,`), you must enclose the entire name in quotation marks (`"`).
 As usual, you must URL encode any characters that require it.

-For example, to find images named glass, darkly or share me, you would use the following filter specification: `--name: 'in:"glass,%20darkly",share%20me'`
+For example, to find images named `glass, darkly` or `share me`, you would use the following filter specification:

+`GET v2/images?name=in:"glass,%20darkly",share%20me`

 As with regular filtering by name, you must specify the complete name you are looking for.
-Thus, for example, the query `--name "in:glass,share"` will only match images with the exact name glass or the exact name share.
-It will not find an image named glass, darkly or an image named share me.
+Thus, for example, the query string `name=in:glass,share` will only match images with the exact name `glass` or the exact name `share`.
+It will not find an image named `glass, darkly` or an image named `share me`.

-*Size Comparison Filters*
+**Size Comparison Filters**

-You can use the size_min and size_max query parameters to filter images that are greater than or less than the image size.
+You can use the `size\_min` and `size\_max` query parameters to filter images that are greater than or less than the image size.
 The size, in bytes, is the size of an image on disk.

-For example, to filter the container to include only images that are from 1 to 4 MB, set the size_min query parameter to 1048576 and the size_max query parameter to 4194304.
+For example, to filter the container to include only images that are from 1 to 4 MB, set the `size\_min` query parameter to `1048576` and the `size\_max` query parameter to `4194304`.

-*Time Comparison Filters*
+**Time Comparison Filters**

-You can use a comparison operator along with the created_at or updated_at fields to filter your results.
-Specify the operator first, a colon (:) as a separator, and then the time in ISO 8601 Format.
-Available comparison operators are: [gt, gte, eq, neq, lt, lte]
+You can use a *comparison operator* along with the `created\_at` or `updated\_at` fields to filter your results.
+Specify the operator first, a colon (`:`) as a separator, and then the time in [ISO 8601 Format](https://en.wikipedia.org/wiki/ISO_8601).
+Available comparison operators are:

+For example:

+**Sorting**

+You can use query parameters to sort the results of this operation.

+To sort the response, use the `sort\_key` and `sort\_dir` query parameters:

+Alternatively, specify the `sort` query parameter:

+Normal response codes: 200

+Error response codes: 400, 401, 403

 **Usage:** `osc image image list [OPTIONS]`